wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ### Callable functions

 Callable function can be called externally by the invoke script transaction.
-A callable function is adorned with the `@Callable(i)` annotation, where `i`is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains invoke script transaction fields that are available to the callable function.
+The callable function should be adorned with the `@Callable(i)` annotation, where `i`is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains invoke script transaction fields that are available to the callable function.

 A callable function result is a set of [script actions](/en/ride/structures/script-actions) that are performed on the blockchain: adding entries to the account data storages, token transfers and others.
 The result format and the possible actions depend on the Standard library version used.